Blog, Random Places We Go (Photos)

 -H.V.
 Morton

-I am grateful for the brief moments of mystery like I experienced in the Highlands.
-There are many places such as these that serve to be a great reminder.
-Yet mystery and the ability to lose sense of time, that is “heaven on earth”, surround me daily.
-For example, standing in front of a masterpiece of art.
-Watching someone offer self giving love towards someone else.
-Witnessing a beautiful sunset and/or sunrise.
+I am grateful for the brief moments of mystery I experienced in the Highlands.
+Many places such as these serve as a great reminder that mystery and the ability to lose the sense of time, that is, “heaven on earth,” surround me daily.
+For example, standing in front of a masterpiece of art, or watching someone offer self-giving love towards someone else, or witnessing a beautiful sunset and/or sunrise.

-And maybe, just maybe, walking in front of a mirror…although that is still a work in progress.
+And maybe walking in front of a mirror…although that is still a work in progress.

 Men go abroad to wonder at the heights of mountains, at the huge waves of the sea, at the long courses of the rivers, at the vast compass of the ocean, at the circular motions of the stars, and they pass by themselves without wondering.